jbannick/rust_dds_tms_01/README.md

 Step 2.
 Install Git to your computer.
 See: https://git-scm.com/downloads

 Step 3.
-On your computer, create a working direcory.
+On your computer, create a working directory.

 Step 4.
 In a Terminal Window, CD to that working directory.